 About me

-I am a quantitative Sociologist and Social Demographer based at Trinity College Dublin where I work as an Assistant Professor of Quantitative Sociology of Inequality and Life Course in the Department of Sociology.
-I am also an affiliated Research Fellow at Humboldt-Universität (HU) zu Berlin within the team of Prof. Anette Fasang at her chair of Microsociology and at Nuffield College at the University of Oxford.
+I am a Quantitative Sociologist and Social Demographer based at Trinity College Dublin, where I work as an Assistant Professor of Quantitative Sociology of Inequality and Life Course in the Department of Sociology.
+I am also an affiliated Research Fellow at Humboldt-Universität (HU) zu Berlin in the field of Microsociology and at Nuffield College at the University of Oxford.

-My research has been published in journals such as the European Sociological Review, Journal of Marriage and Family, European Journal of Population, Journal of Health and Social Behavior, The Journals of Gerontology, European Societies and International Journal of Social Research Methodology.
+My research focuses on the causes and consequences of social inequalities across individuals’ life courses, with a particular emphasis on subjective and economic well-being, gender, work, health behaviors, and family dynamics.
+I use household panel survey data and longitudinal analysis methods to explore these issues.
+My work has been published in journals such as European Sociological Review, Journal of Marriage and Family, European Journal of Population, Journal of Health and Social Behavior, The Journals of Gerontology, European Societies and International Journal of Social Research Methodology.